-This topic is relevant only for backup and restore of SQL Server databases that are using the full or bulk-logged recovery models.
+This article is relevant only for backup and restore of SQL Server databases that are using the full or bulk-logged recovery models.

-A tail-log backup captures any log records that have not yet been backed up (the tail of the log) to prevent work loss and to keep the log chain intact.
+A tail-log backup captures any log records that haven't yet been backed up (the tail of the log), to prevent work loss and to keep the log chain intact.
 Before you can recover a SQL Server database to its latest point in time, you must back up the tail of its transaction log.
-The tail-log backup will be the last backup of interest in the recovery plan for the database.
+The tail-log backup is the last backup of interest in the recovery plan for the database.

 Not all restore scenarios require a tail-log backup.
-You do not need a tail-log backup if the recovery point is contained in an earlier log backup.
-Also, a tail-log backup is unnecessary if you are moving or replacing (overwriting) a database and do not need to restore it to a point of time after its most recent backup.
+You don't need a tail-log backup if the recovery point is contained in an earlier log backup.
+A tail-log backup is unnecessary if you're moving or replacing (overwriting) a database, and don't need to restore it to a point of time after its most recent backup.

 We recommend that you take a tail-log backup in the following scenarios:

 If a database is offline and fails to start and you need to restore the database, first back up the tail of the log.
-Because no transactions can occur at this time, using the WITH NORECOVERY is optional.
+Because no transactions can occur at this time, use the

-On a damaged database backing up the tail of the log can succeed only if the log files are undamaged, the database is in a state that supports tail-log backups, and the database does not contain any bulk-logged changes.
-If a tail-log backup cannot be created, any transactions committed after the latest log backup are lost.
+On a damaged database, backing up the tail of the log can succeed only if the log files are undamaged, the database is in a state that supports tail-log backups, and the database doesn't contain any bulk-logged changes.
+If a tail-log backup can't be created, any transactions committed after the latest log backup are lost.

 |BACKUP LOG option||Comments|

-When you use back up the tail of the log on a damaged database, some of the metadata ordinarily captured in log backups might be unavailable.
-For more information, see Tail-Log Backups That Have Incomplete Backup Metadata, in this topic.
+When you back up the tail of the log of a damaged database, some of the metadata ordinarily captured in log backups might be unavailable.
+For more information, see the next section.